 For those looking to learn more about perpetual travellers, there are some interesting podcasts on The Voluntary Life:

 Possibly the most inspiring PTs I’ve come across in my research is Paul and Vicki Terhorst.
-There is a great article on why they become PTs, but more importantly their webpage shows you their attitude towards life and what they value.
+Their website shows you a positive attitude towards life and some solid values after a long stint of being PTs.

 Are you a PT?
-I’d love to learn about how you discovered perpetual travelling and what encouraged you to live this lifestyle!
-Please leave a comment on this post or contact me on Twitter!
+I’d love to learn about how you discovered perpetual travelling and what encouraged you to live this lifestyle.
+Leave a comment below and tell me where you reside, or where you spend your time!